Do you have a question about JRI services?

 Students attend school on campus, year round and have a full day of academic and vocational training.
 While the curriculum is challenging, modifications are made to meet the individual needs of each student and classrooms are designed to be small with additional academic support and assistance.
 In addition to the academic curriculum the students enjoy physical education, life-skills and vocational training in woodworking, animal care, horticulture and expressive arts.

 Meadowridge Academy offers intensive and individualized clinical services and interventions.
 Through the ARC model, Clinicians help students build positive attachments, self regulation skills and competency.
-Clinicians utilize a variety of trauma informed techniques, including Sensory Motor Arousal Regulation Treatment (SMART), Neurofeedback, Dialectical Behavioral Therapy (DBT), and Animal Assisted Interventions (AAI) to guide students in processing trauma history and developing positive skills to manage difficult emotions.
+Clinicians utilize a variety of trauma informed techniques, including Sensory Motor Arousal Regulation Treatment (SMART), which is an evidence-based practice, Neurofeedback, Dialectical Behavioral Therapy (DBT), and Animal Assisted Interventions (AAI) to guide students in processing trauma history and developing positive skills to manage difficult emotions.

 In addition to individual, family and group therapies, we help each student develop their individual interests and talents into areas of competency.
 This may include, but is not limited to, off campus vocational experience in the form of internships, apprenticeships and volunteer work.